 Like all medicines, Zomorph capsules can cause side effects, although not everybody gets them.

-If you are affected by these important side effects or get any sudden wheeziness, swelling of the eyelids, face or lips, rash or itching especially those covering your whole body contact a doctor immediately.
+Tell your doctor immediately if you get any sudden wheeziness, difficulties in breathing, swelling of the eyelids, face or lips, rash or itching especially those covering your whole body.